 Traditionally, the game of rugby football was born in 1823, when William Webb Ellis, a pupil at Rugby School, ‘with a fine disregard for the rules of football as played in his time first took the ball in his arms and ran with it thus originating the distinctive feature of the rugby game.’
 The first record of the game outside the school was at Cambridge University in 1839 and the first rugby club, Guy’s Hospital, was founded four years later.
 The oldest club in the Midlands is Burton, which started life in 1870.

-Moseley Football Club was founded in October 1873 as an offspring of the Havelock Cricket Club.
+Moseley Football Club was founded in October 1873, under the name of Havelock Football Club, as an offspring of the Havelock Cricket Club.
 The origin of the cricket club’s name is unclear but may have been one of the many Victorian institutions, societies and clubs that were named after prominent people, in this case Major-General Henry Havelock who was prominent during the Indian uprising of 1857.
 Another club that was named after a general is Gordon League rugby club, in Gloucester, which honours the name of Gordon of Khartoum.

 The Havelock Cricket Club, whose ground was in Trafalgar Road, Moseley was definitely in existence by about 1870 but may have been founded some years earlier.
 Because the local newspapers did not report cricket during the 1860s the exact date of the club’s formation cannot be confirmed but if it was indeed named after General Havelock it may have been formed as early as 1860.
 By 1873 it was one of the strongest cricket clubs in the Birmingham area.